Blackstone's Department Store Building: Blackstone's Department Store Building

 In 1916, developer Arthur H. Fleming hired John B. Parkinson to design a modern department store for his new tenant, Blackstone.
 The location, at the southwest corner of 9th and Broadway, would serve as the company's flagship.
 The building cost of $500,000 and contained six above and two below-ground levels.
 It opened on September 20, 1917.

 Blackstone's had vacated the building by 1939, at which point Famous Department Store renovated and expanded it to 90000 sqft.
 Famous Department Store featured a department store, lunch counter, and beauty shop in the building.

 Blackstone's Department Store was not listed in the National Register of Historic Places's Broadway Theater and Commercial District when it was first created in 1979, but it was included when the district was expanded in 2002.
-Additionally, the building was listed as Los Angeles Historic-Cultural Monument #765 in 2003.
+Additionally, the building was listed as Los Angeles Historic-Cultural Monument No. 765 in 2003.

 In 2010, Blackstone's Department Store was converted to 82 apartments with ground-floor retail space and a subterranean parking garage.